AngleProtocol/angle-docs/governance/veangle/interest.md

 In practice, the redistribution of interest to veANGLE token holder is currently at 50%.
 Here is how it is happening:

 * 50% of all interest generated are converted to USDC.
-For instance, interest accumulated under the form of FEI, FRAX and DAI are swapped to USDC.
+For instance, interest accumulated under the form of FEI, FRAX, DAI, and ETH are swapped to USDC.
 * The USDC are deposited into the protocol against sanUSDC\_EUR.
 * The sanUSDC\_EUR are then redeemable by veANGLE holders according to the distribution detailed below.